Living in Deal

 Overview

 Unspoiled Kent coastal town with shingle beach, Tudor castle, and relaxed atmosphere.
-Located in South East, Deal has a population of approximately 31,576 residents, making it a smaller coastal town by UK standards.
+Located in South East, Deal has a population of approximately 31,576 residents, making it a smaller town by UK standards.
 The primary postcode area is CT14.

 Deal sits within South East and is well connected to neighbouring areas.
-The local property market is at the affordable end of the spectrum, with a median price of £304k that is 30% below the South East average of £438k.
+The local property market is at the affordable end of the spectrum, with a median price of £293k that is 33% below the South East average of £437k.
 The area has a low crime rate compared to similar areas.

 Key facts about Deal